Red Mountain Senior Home 1 in Mesa, AZ

 Cons

-• pro Sharing of medication between residents.
+• pro There is sharing of medication between residents.

-• pro Theft of personal belongings.
+• pro There is theft of residents' personal belongings.

 • pro A resident was left on a commode for half an hour after calling for assistance.